NAB third-quarter cash profit rises 9 percent, but margins fall

 SYDNEY National Australia Bank (NAB.AX) on Monday posted a 9 percent rise in third-quarter unaudited cash profit, helped by higher home and business lending, although net interest margins fell due to stiff lending competition and weaker treasury income.

-NAB, Australia's biggest lender by assets, also flagged that it may have to provide up to £500 million in capital support to its troubled UK business before a planned demerger, in addition to £1.7 billion already provided.
+NAB, Australia's biggest lender by assets, also flagged that it may have to provide up to 500 million pounds ($775 million) in capital support to its troubled UK business before a planned demerger, part of the 1.7 billion pounds already provided.

 In May, the bank announced a A$5.5 billion rights issue amid plans to exit the UK business and to shore up its balance sheet ahead of an expected tightening of capital requirements at home.